andrius/andrius/README.md

-### Hi there, I'm <a href="https://www.linkedin.com/in/andrius-kairiukstis" target="_blank" rel="noopener noreferrer">Andrius Kairiukstis</a> 👋
+### Hi there 👋, I'm <a href="https://www.linkedin.com/in/andrius-kairiukstis" target="_blank" rel="noopener noreferrer">Andrius Kairiukstis</a>.

 I am Automation and DevOps engineer with a background in telecommunications and SAAS.
 I specialize in creating voice platforms and distributed backend systems, with expertise in various platforms, systems, and coding.
 I also have experience in creating APIs and VoIP systems.
-I excel in backend systems development and managing IT service companies
+I excel in backend systems development.

 <!--